zmalone/chef-web-docs/source/manage-a-web-app/rhel/index.md

 * introduces just enough complexity to demonstrate real-world Chef usage patterns.
 * uses off-the-shelf software that you probably already know.

-After completing this tutorial, you'll:
+After completing this tutorial, you should be able to:

-* be able to use attributes to create reusable Chef cookbooks that enable you to build more complex systems.
+* use attributes to create reusable Chef cookbooks that enable you to build more complex systems.
-* be more productive by using community cookbooks from Chef Supermarket to perform common tasks.
+* use community cookbooks from Chef Supermarket to perform common tasks.
-* be able to use encrypted data bags to protect sensitive data.
+* use encrypted data bags to protect sensitive data.
-* know how to use tools such as Berkshelf to resolve dependencies among your cookbooks.
+* use Berkshelf to resolve dependencies among your cookbooks.

 [COMMENT] You don't need to understand all the details about how Apache and MySQL work to complete this tutorial.
 The goal is to learn skills and patterns that will help you apply Chef to your specific infrastructure challenges.